Save After-Tax Dollars With Roth 401k

 Roth 401k allows you to contribute after-tax money to a 401k plan.
-The idea—if all goes well and you follow all IRS rules—is that you can prepay income taxes today instead of paying those taxes when you withdraw funds in retirement.
+The idea—if all goes well and you meet IRS requirements—is that you can prepay your income taxes today and take tax-free withdrawals in retirement.

 Tax-deferral: As with most retirement accounts, you don’t have to pay taxes on earnings inside of the account every year.